realityforge/chef-postgis/README.md

 # Attributes

-* `node['postgis']['template_name']` - The name of the gis database template.
-Set to nil to disable the creation of the template..
+* `node['postgis']['template_name']` - Postgis Template Database: The name of the gis database template.
+Set to nil to disable the creation of the template.
 Defaults to `template_postgis`.
+* `node['postgis']['locale']` - Postgis Template locale: The locale of the database.
+Defaults to `en_US.utf8`.

 # Recipes

-* postgis::default - Install the Postgis binaries and create the template.
+* [postgis::default](#postgisdefault) - Install the Postgis binaries and create the template.

+## postgis::default

+Install the Postgis binaries and create the template.

 Note: this includes the postgresql::server after installing the postgis binaries.

 ### Locale